SonOfGillas/pokemon-cards-css/README.md

 npm install
 npm run dev

+# Foil effect
+it can be set in the foilMaskImage metod inside CardProxy.svelte

 # Pokémon Cards Holographic effect in CSS

 This is a repository holder for the Pokemon Cards CSS Holographic effect.